News release – MINDFULNESS

 Find a quiet place and close your eyes.
 Now, in your mind, slowly count to ten.
 Focus on each number as you come to it.
 Visualise it, then let it go.
 You’ll probably find that the first few times your mind wanders; when it does, just go back to number one and start again.
 Gradually you’ll be able to build up to ten without interruptions and feel you’ve created a calm space in your busy day.

-Relate Nottinghamshire offers information, advice and counselling for all stages of your relationships, including counselling for couples and sex therapy.
-Call us on 0115 9584278 or visit www.relate-nottingham.org.uk for more information.
+Relate Coventry & Warwickshire offers information, advice and counselling for all stages of your relationships, including counselling for couples and sex therapy.
+Call us on 0or visit www.relatecoventry.org.uk for more information

 - Relate champions the importance of strong and healthy relationships as the basis of a thriving society.